Carl Plate: Biography

 In the 1940s and '50s, Plate was a prominent board member and exhibitor of the NSW Branch of the Contemporary Art Society (Australia).

 Plate had 28 solo exhibitions in his lifetime. and was the first Australian non-figurative artist to have solo exhibitions in London and New York, at the Leicester Galleries, 1959 and Knapik Gallery, 1962 which included his large scale painting Graph Segments No. 1.
 He exhibited in numerous group exhibitions including Contemporary Australian Painting which toured the Pacific in 1956, Recent Australian Painting at the Whitechapel Gallery, Australian Contemporary Art at the São Paulo Biennial in 1961 and Australian Painting Tate Gallery London, 1962.
 Plate was a member of the group calling themselves Sydney 9, which included Robert Hughes, Robert Klippel, Clement Meadmore, John Olsen and Stanislav Rapotec, holding exhibitions in Sydney and Melbourne to show that as well as the Antipodeans, the Sydney abstractionists were an important part of the Australian art scene.
 He was represented by the Hungry Horse Gallery and Bonython Gallery, Sydney and Galerie de France in Paris.
-In 1967 he won the Aubusson Tapestry-Australian Wool Board Prize (dual), travelling to France to complete the tapestry design.
+In Paris he collaborated with Alekos Fassianos on a lithography series.
+In 1967 he won the Aubusson tapestry-Australian Wool Board Prize (dual), travelling to France to complete the tapestry design.

 Plate lived and worked most of his life in the Sydney suburb of Woronora and lived and worked in France for extended periods.
+In 1945 he married painter Jocelyn Zander, daughter of curator Clarice Zander.
 He was a close friend of celebrated Greek writer Costas Taktsis.
-Taktsis's novel The Third Wedding Wreath is dedicated to Plate.
+Taktsis's novel The Third Wedding Wreath (Το τρίτο στεφάνι) is dedicated to Carl and Jocelyn Plate.
 Plate died at Woronora in 1977.

 In the same year the Art Gallery of New South Wales presented a retrospective of his work Project 22, Carl Plate 1909–1977.
-His collages and paintings are represented in many collections including the National Gallery of Australia, Art Gallery of New South Wales, National Gallery of Victoria, Art Gallery of Western Australia, Newcastle Art Gallery, Tasmanian Museum and Art Gallery, Queensland Art Gallery, Reserve Bank of Australia, Artbank, Merz Collection USA, Cornell University Collection, Australian Embassy Washington and private collections in Argentina, Australia, France, New Zealand, Greece, UK and the USA.
+His collage, paintings and sculpture are represented in many collections including the National Gallery of Australia, Art Gallery of New South Wales, National Gallery of Victoria, Art Gallery of Western Australia, Newcastle Art Gallery, Tasmanian Museum and Art Gallery, Queensland Art Gallery, Reserve Bank of Australia, Artbank, Merz Collection USA, Cornell University Collection, Australian Embassy Washington and private collections in Argentina, Australia, France, New Zealand, Greece, UK and the USA.